-Throughout cinema history, there have been all kinds of movies that seem to be realistic at first, but not all is what it is first seems.
+Throughout cinema history, there have been all kinds of movies that seem to be realistic at first, but not all is what they first seem.
 Like in our dreams, strange things can happen that defy logic and physics.

-Here are our picks for the best dream movies that incorporate weird dream logic or take place in fascinating dreamscapes.
+Here are my picks for the most dreamlike movies that incorporate weird dream logic or take place in fascinating dreamscapes.

-"Are you saying this is all just a...dream?" the little boy asks, riding on a magical train towards the North Pole he doesn't quite believe in.
+"Are you saying this is all just a... dream?" the little boy asks while riding on a magical train towards a North Pole he doesn't quite believe in.
 "You said it, kid!
 Not me," replies the hobo-ghost.

 He might as well be talking straight to us in the audience, as we continually question what's real and what's imagined.

-To say all of Robert Zemeckis' The Polar Express is "just a dream" would be far too reductive.
-The self-aware narrative frequently points this out, with the conductor philosophically even stating that "sometimes, the most real things in the world are the things you can't see."
+To say all of Robert Zemeckis's The Polar Express is "just a dream" would be far too reductive.
+The self-aware narrative frequently points this out, with the conductor even philosophically stating that "sometimes, the most real things in the world are the things you can't see."

 The Polar Express could easily be read as a metaphor for believing in God, with the Holy Trinity symbolized by the conductor (as Jesus Christ), the ghost (as Holy Spirit), and Santa himself (as God).
 They're all voiced by Tom Hanks, which only adds to its dreaminess.